Ramya-2000/javascript-grammer/CHAPTERS.md

 *JavaScript is not a programming language.
 Instead, it is a scripting language because it uses the browser to do the dirty work.
 *JavaScript runs on the client side of the web, which can be used to design / program how the web pages behave on the occurrence of an event.

-VS→ It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more. npm→ Npm stands for Node Package Manager.
+VS--->  It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more. npm→ Npm stands for Node Package Manager.
 It is a package manager for the Node JavaScript platform.
 Npm is known as the world's largest software registry.
 Open-source developers all over the world use npm to publish and share their source code.

 Nodejs—> Node. js for enterprise apps.
 It's a light, scalable and open-source language platform which makes it very easy to build apps even at the enterprise level also.
 Overall it increases the efficiency of the development process as it fills the gap between frontend and backend applications